HelmchenLabSoftware/Cascade/README.md

-## CASCADE: Calibrated spike inference from calcium imaging data
+## Cascade: Calibrated spike inference from calcium imaging data

 ![Concept of supervised inference of spiking activity from calcium imaging data using deep networks](https://github.com/HelmchenLabSoftware/Calibrated-inference-of-spiking/blob/master/Figure%20concept.png)

 *Cascade* translates calcium imaging ΔF/F traces into spiking probabilities or discrete spikes.

-*Cascade* is described in detail in this preprint [link].
+*Cascade* is described in detail in this preprint [link will be posted when available!].

 *Cascade's* toolbox consists of

 - A large ground truth dataset spanning brain regions, calcium indicators, species
-- A deep network that learns a new model (calcium -> spike probability) for each condition and noise level
+- A deep network that is trained to predict spiking activity from calcium data
+- Procedures to resample the training ground truth such that noise levels and frame rates of calcium recordings are matched
 - A large set of pre-trained deep networks for various conditions
 - Tools to quantify the out-of-dataset generalization for a given model and noise level
 - A tool to transform spike probabilities into discrete spikes